File a complaint

 Online

-Online complaint and online pre-complaint are possible only in certain cases.
+Online complaint and online pre-complaint are possible only in some cases.

 You don't know the perpetrator